FinalsClub/karmaworld/README.md

 Make sure you are inside your virtual environment (`source venv/bin/activate`).

-If the code has changed or this is the first run, make sure any modified static files get compressed with `foreman run python manage.py compress`.
+Static file hosting makes use of compression if using `DJANGO_SETTINGS_MODULE='karmaworld.settings.prod'`.
+If using compression and the code has changed or this is the first run, make sure any modified static files get compressed with `foreman run python manage.py compress`.
 Static files then need to be uploaded correctly with `foreman run python manage.py collectstatic`.